FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 stated that both schemes are sub-threshold for mandatory EIAR (Environmental Impact

-Assessment Report) and that following contact and recommendation from Limerick City and--- 8
+Assessment Report) and that following contact and recommendation from Limerick City and
+---
+8

 County Council, An Bórd Pleanála directed that an EIAR be prepared which is ongoing at